rzaldii/rzaldii/README.md

 <p style="text-align: justify;">
     I'm a student majoring in Information Technology, Faculty of Computer Science, University of Jember.
 Now, i have interest with software development and design.
-I also participate in organizations to help develop my skills in critical thinking, teamwork, problem solving, and public speaking.
+I also participate in organizations to help develop my skills in public speaking, teamwork, problem solving, and critical thinking.
 </p>
 <br>
 <br>